Detroit Carpenters’ Pension Plan Pension Recovery Program

 Miscellaneous Questions

-The Pension Recovery Program only affects pension benefits.
+Special Financial Assistance only affects pension benefits.
 The Pension Recovery Program does not impact the health plan or any other aspect of your benefits (such as the Annuity Fund).
-If you have your healthcare self-pay premiums automatically deducted from your pension, you may want to evaluate that option, in the same way that you should review your tax withholdings.

 On October 30, 2018, the Trustees voted to temporarily waive the Suspension of Benefits Rule, effective November 1, 2018, which was further modified recently.
 This allows retirees to work with their tools and collect their pension check.
 However, working retirees will not be credited for these additional pension contributions and his or her pension will not be recalculated.
 The Chairman and Secretary of the Pension Plan were given the authority to reinstate the Suspension of Benefits Rule, if necessary, to meet industry conditions.